DISCLAIMER: Due to COVID-19, Citizenship Preparation classes are being held online until further notice.

 Hope CommUnity Center offers citizenship preparation classes to lawful permanent residents of the U.S. in HCC’s Pathways to Citizenship program.
 These classes are offered in 12-week cycles and combine civics and English language instruction.

-With prior notification, Hope CommUnity Center provides babysitting for children while their parents are taking classes.
+With prior notification, Hope CommUnity Center provides childcare for parents taking classes.